wills106/homeassistant-solax-modbus/docs/sofar-faq.md

 In automations and scripts these errors will cause your automation to stop.
 Workaround: Add `continue_on_error: true` to the YAML of your service calls that set values to the inverter.
 More details on `continue_on_error` can be found in the [Home Assistant documentation](https://www.home-assistant.io/docs/scripts/#continuing-on-error).

+## I am using the LSE-3 logger stick, but requests timeout frequently.

+There are multiple possible root causes for this:

+- You have assigned a fixed IP address in the config UI of the logger stick.
+To solve this, let the logger stick fetch an IP address via DHCP, but use your router configuration to assign the same IP address to the logger stick.
+- Wrong firmware.
+Make sure your logger stick is using the firmware version `ME_0D_270A_1.09`.
+The newer firmware version `ME_0D_270A_1.11` is causing issues.
+Older firmwares are also not reliable.
+If your logger stick's firmware is not the correct version, get in touch with the [SolarMan support](https://www.solarmanpv.com/supportservice/service-contact/) and ask them to update the firmware of your logger.
+SolarMan support will need the serial number of your logger to do this.
+- Too many requests.
+Especially if you also use other software that accesses the LSE-3, too many requests can lead to time out issues.
+Increase the request intervals to solve this issue.

 ## I have changed some values, but they seem to have no impact on the inverter's operation.